Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Target specific music videos rather than broad genres.
 If your music sounds like Arctic Monkeys, advertise before Arctic Monkeys videos.
 If you’re folk-influenced, target Phoebe Bridgers or Bon Iver content.
 This precision targeting usually costs more per view but converts much better.

 Budget around £20-35 per week for YouTube ads when you’re testing.
-Scale up gradually if you’re seeing good results – meaning people actually stream your music after seeing the ad, not just watching the ad itself.
+Scale up gradually if you’re seeing good results – meaning people stream your music after seeing the ad, not just watching the ad itself.

 Spotify Ad Studio: Direct to Music Listeners

-You can target people based on the artists they actually listen to, not just interests or demographics.
+You can target people based on the artists they listen to, not just interests or demographics.
 Want to reach Radiohead fans?
 You can literally advertise to people who regularly stream Radiohead.
 It’s incredibly powerful for niche targeting.
 The ads are audio only, though, which means lower production costs and time but higher creativity demands.
 So focus on compelling audio and have a clear call to action.

 Platform Comparison: When to Use What